mattybrad/modularsynth/README.md

 * Several SN74HC165N (or similar) shift registers (parallel in, serial out)
 * A bunch of resistors
 * A bunch of wires

+(N.B.
+This document is currently out of date)